NakhlehLab/Maximal-Homologous-Groups/README.md

 2. genome-to-blast-db: Start from nucleotide sequences, only build blastn databases and queries.
 3. MHG-partition: Start from Blastn queries, only partition for MHGs.

+Depending on your input, you can choose the corresponding executables. ```MHG``` takes whole genome sequences and do all the jobs including building BLASTn databases and obtaining queries, which integrates both ```genome-to-blast-db``` and ```MHG-partition```, and outputs MHGs into a txt file where each line is a MHG.
 ![Algorithm Overview](https://github.com/NakhlehLab/Maximal-Homologous-Groups/blob/main/algorithm.png)

 ## Installation Option 1: conda install